ani7101/TripSimulator/README.md

 ## Getting started

+1. Create a device model by running the [Device model](src/deviceModel/DeviceModelAPIClient.java) -> createDefaultEquipment to create the device model on the IoT server instance.
-1. In the IoT server instance, head to the `Devices -> Connectors` section in the dashboard drawer.
+2. In the IoT server instance, head to the `Devices -> Connectors` section in the dashboard drawer.
-2. Click on the icon to add a new connector and set the type to `Http server`.
+3. Click on the icon to add a new connector and set the type to `Http server`.
 While creating, add the following grammar by copying and pasting the below text into the Telemetry->envelope property.
 Finally, click on validate and add a map between hardwareId and the deviceIdentifier as shown in the images below before creating the connector.

 ![alt text](./images/createConnector.png "Connector section")